Global convergence of ResNets: From finite to infinite width using linear parameterization: Proofs of

 \section{Proofs of~\cref{sec:convergence}}

-The results in~\cref{sec:convergence} show how the condition for convergence in~\cref{rkhs_init_cond} can be enforced by considering suitable RKHSs of vector-fields in sufficiently high dimension $q$.
+The results in~\cref{sec:convergence} show how the condition for convergence in~\cref{rkhs_init_cond} can be enforced by considering suitable RKHSs of vector-fields and suitable matrices $A$ and $B$.
 We give in~\cref{subsec:kernels} examples of suitable kernels.

 In the following, we assume that for every $q \geq 1$ we are provided with a function $k_q : \r_+ \rightarrow \r$ such that the induced symmetric rotationally-invariant kernel $K_q$ defined by: